2decomp-fft/2decomp-fft/README.md

 make CMP=nvhpc FFT=cufft PARAMOD=gpu CUFFT_PATH=PATH_TO_NVHPC/Vers/Linux_x86_64/Vers/compilers/
 ```
 The `Makefile` will look for the relative libraries (NVCC, cuFFT, etc) under the `${CUFFT_PATH}/include`
+NCCL is not activated by default.
+If NCCL is installed/required use `NCCL=yes`.
-In case NCCL is not available it can  be deactivated adding NCCL=no. The current implementation relays also on opeanACC
+The current implementation relays also on opeanACC
 and on automatic optimization of `do concurrent` loops.
 By default the compute architecture for the GPU is 80 (i.e. Ampere), to change it use `CCXY=XY`